pomle/megamanjs/README.md

     git clone https://github.com/pomle/megamanjs.git

-2) Start a webserver of your choice in project dir.
+2) Start a webserver of your choice in project dir, for example:

+    cd megamanjs
-    php -S localhost:8000 -t ./megamanjs/
+    php -S localhost:8000 -t ./
+or

+    cd megamanjs
+    python -m SimpleHTTPServer 8000

 3) Browse to dev version at `http://localhost:8000/src/dev.html` and it should run.